n0nBin4ry/Stanford-Static_Lib/README.md

 	- Maybe the error is because of the test file and not the static library.
 - 3/11/17
 	- Put MinGW-w64 changes onto GitHub repository, then but notes from notebook onto readme.
+- 3/12/17
+	- Found out by author of test files that the closeConsoleAndExist function is only in his personal version of the Library so I just need to comment it out.
+	- Now I get and error that says there is undefined reference to 'stacktrace::call_stack::call_stack' 3 seperate times within exception.o which is basically just exception.cpp